The Ultimate Guide to Countertop Materials for Home Renovations: Pros and Cons

 • Affordability: One of the most budget-friendly countertop options.

-• Variety: Comes in a wide range of colours and patterns, including options that mimic stone and wood.
+• Variety: Comes in various colours and patterns, including options that mimic stone and wood.

 • Easy Installation: Lightweight and easy to install, making it a good DIY option.